Caboose: Not my fault. Someone put a wall in my way.

 - This interview has Jack Lee answering in character as the Chairman saying he's not evil, just misunderstood - everyone else is in stitches, even as genocide is brought up.
 Another highlight is Yomary Cruz channeling F.I.L.S.S. answering "I'm sorry, I'm not able to reveal that information".

-- Sister is now a real estate agent, selling only the best homes on Earth... which has gone to shit thanks to climate change.
+- In the "Unreal Estate" PSA, Sister is now a real estate agent, selling only the best homes on Earth... which has gone to shit thanks to climate change.
 Arizona is a Lethal Lava Land, Florida is underwater, the Pacific Northwest is a desolate wasteland, and the Canadian forests are populated by white supremacists.

 Sister: It gives you the chance to grow your own food, and the sense that you're better than everyone else for doing so!